vives-ai-edge/workshop/src/02-ab-writing/04-connecting-a-device/index.md

 ![Data forwarding setup](../../../img/ei_data_forwarder4.png)

+**Note: if the detected frequency is not what you configured, retry or force the frequency by adding "-f 100" after the edge-impulse-data-forwarder.**

 Now we need to confirm that the device has correctly been connected with our Edge Impulse project.

 ## Edge Impulse devices